engity-com/bifroest/docs/reference/cli/audit/decrypt.md

 # `bifroest audit decrypt`

-`audit decrypt` is an alias for [`audit export`](export.md) and follows the same safe defaults.
-It verifies the complete configured journal and its signed head, not a standalone segment.
-It does **not** reveal confidential fields unless `--with-sensitive` is explicitly supplied; for encrypted `.beaudit`, that flag also requires the matching private age recipient key via `--decryptionIdentityFile`.
-Without the flag, supplied decryption identities are not loaded.
-Clear `.baudit` needs no decryption key but still requires `--with-sensitive` for private fields.
-The JSON Lines result is unsigned and must be protected.
+`audit decrypt` is an alias for [`audit export`](export.md) and can read while Bifröst writes.
+It never accepts a standalone segment.
+Confidential fields still require `--with-sensitive` and, for `.beaudit`, the matching offline age identity via `--decryptionIdentityFile`.
+Without `--with-sensitive`, supplied decryption identities are not loaded.
+The JSONL result is unsigned and must be protected.

 ## Syntax